Tarasovk49/2018_lipodisk_md/steered_md/README.md

 </p>

 ### If any error occured during simulation
+Errors will definitely occur due to high velocities.
+Just derive last frame and start new simulation with velocities generation.
 To derive frame at *N* ps use *trjconv*:
 ```
 gmx trjconv -f lipodisk_flatbot.trr -o lipodisk_1.pdb -s lipodisk_flatbot.tpr -dump N<<!